EXECUTIVE EDUCATION PROGRAM IN ENGLISH

 The workshop is based on an experiential, hands-on approach.
 Here, group work, real-life interviews, prototyping, and testing are core ingredients of the individual and collective learning process.
 In addition, the highly interactive design allows for intense networking and sharing of experiences in a setting of like-minded people facing similar challenges.

-Target audience: Who should attend the seminar?
+Target audience: Who should attend the program?